eliasdoerig/to-otf/README.md

 ![Image of application icon](/assets/icon.png "application icon")

-# TTF to OTF for macOS
+# TTF to OTF

-«TTF to OTF» is a simple application to convert TrueType fonts (.ttf) to OpenType fonts (.otf)
+«TTF to OTF» is a simple macOS application to convert TrueType (.ttf) fonts to OpenType (.otf) fonts.

 ## Installation

-Download the last version from GitHub and move the file to your applications' folder.
+Download the latest version from GitHub and move the file to the applications folder.

 ## How to use

 Open the application and select the .ttf font.
-The application will automatically generate a OpenType version within the same folder.
+The application will automatically generate an OpenType version in the same folder.

 ![Image of application](/assets/app.png "application")

-## Dependecies
+## Dependencies

 - https://fontforge.org
 - https://py2app.readthedocs.io